 I have learned that giving them the time to tell me their story is one of the most fundamental and non-technical requirements so they know they have been listened to.
 This may be more powerful than any clinical knowledge or technical and manual skills.

-Me and my physiotherapy colleagues follow cognitive functional therapy (CFT), a development of physiotherapy, which promises much better results for those people in spinal pain.
+Me and my physiotherapy colleagues follow cognitive functional therapy (CFT), a development of physiotherapy, which promises much better results for those people in spinal and other pains.

 So What’s Wrong with Physiotherapy?